prattay56/M365/README.md

 - # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">  I’m Prattay
 - Work as an Escalation Engineer for Microsoft 365 services.
 - 👀 I specialize in SharePoint Online and OneDrive for Business.
 - 🌱 I Write Powershell scripts mainly for Sharepoint online.
-I Write Powershell scripts mainly for Sharepoint online.
 I mostly use pnp modules to simplify the script.
 I also write scripts for Azure | ExchangeOnline | Security and Compliance.
 - 💞️ I’m looking to collaborate on PnP community.
 - 📫 How to reach me
 [![Linkedin](https://i.stack.imgur.com/gVE0j.png)](https://www.linkedin.com/in/aman-das-6b62323b/)